Dorothy Wellesley, Duchess of Wellington: Poetry

-Yeats discovered her poetry while researching the Oxford Book of Modern Verse and said "My eyes filled with tears.
+Yeats discovered her poetry while researching the Oxford Book of Modern Verse.
+He said "My eyes filled with tears.
 I read in excitement that was more delightful because it showed that I had not lost my understanding of poetry."
 Only later did he find who she was and what was her station in life.

 Yeats scholar R. F. Foster, however, has written that she was "a moderately accomplished if minor poet" though adding that "the quality of some of her work has been vindicated by time".

-She was introduced to Yeats in 1935, and he eventually would edit and revise her poems as well as soliciting her comments on his works.
+She was introduced to Yeats in 1935.
+He went on to edit and revise her poems as well as soliciting her comments on his own work.
 Together they edited the second series of Broadsides: New Irish & English Songs in 1937.
-Yeats spent much of his final time towards the end of his life with Wellesley at her Sussex home, and she would be at his deathbed in 1939.
+Yeats spent much of his final time towards the end of his life with Wellesley at her Sussex home.
+She was at his deathbed in 1939.

-Marriage

-Dorothy Ashton married Lord Gerald Wellesley (later 7th Duke of Wellington), on 30 April 1914; they separated in 1922 but did not divorce.